corda/corda-docs-portal/content/en/platform/corda/1.3/cenm/jira-setup.md

 tags:
 - jira
 - setup
-title: JIRA Set-Up
+title: Jira Set-Up
 ---

-# JIRA Set-Up
+# Jira Set-Up

-The following are the instructions on setting up the JIRA in order to satisfy minimal requirements from the point of view of the Identity Manager Certificate Signing Request (CSR)/Certificate Revocation Request (CRR) approval workflow.
-This will enable a user to integrate such JIRA deployment with the CENM CSR/CRR approval workflow plugin.
+The following are the instructions on setting up the Jira in order to satisfy minimal requirements from the point of view of the Identity Manager Certificate Signing Request (CSR)/Certificate Revocation Request (CRR) approval workflow.
+This will enable a user to integrate such Jira deployment with the CENM CSR/CRR approval workflow plugin.

 {{< note >}}
-At present, there is no roadmap for the implementation of JIRA Cloud plugin support.
+At present, there is no roadmap for the implementation of Jira Cloud plugin support.
 {{< /note >}}

 ## User Set-Up